-Megan Haas comes from a family of explorers and innovators whose ideas and actions have shaped her own.
-Growing up, she was immersed in several global communities with strong social, cultural, and creative values, and as a result has modeled her life and work around developing healthy community culture and learning from it.
+Megan Haas is a cultural entrepreneur who comes from a family of explorers and innovators whose ideas and actions have shaped her own.
+Growing up she was immersed in several world-wide communities with strong social, cultural and business values, and as a result has modeled her life and work around both developing healthy community culture, and learning from it.

 Melissa has worked in the graphic design and user experience field for 27 years.
 She has strong roots in print and environmental design, but for the last 20 years, most of her creative work has focused on interactive design.

 Since 1992, she and her wife have owned and operated a boutique consulting company providing outsourced IT, branding, and communications services for countless small, medium, and large businesses.
 This has given her the opportunity to design unique complex visual and interactive solutions.
 Some of these include: a series of learning kiosks and websites for the Port Townsend Marine Science Center, a personalized interactive Diabetes Advisor app developed for GlaxoSmithKline, a membership-based video and discussion support group site for the parents of transgender kids, a remote learning system for Columbia Presbyterian Hospital, as well as numerous mobile and desktop websites and apps.
 She is particularly invested in designing systems of communication for non-profits and socially-conscious small business owners.

 Melissa’s lifeime of experience with migraines and chronic back pain gives her a sense of urgency when it comes to Kinnected.
 She offers what she’s learned to others, in the hopes that they may find it helpful.

 When not managing a housing co-op in Seattle or spending time with her family, Melissa loves reading about history, writing, hiking in the woods, spending time with animals of all kinds, and making remix music videos.